aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ## Finding the Field Code and Field Result

 A field which is inserted using DocumentBuilder.InsertField returns a Field object.
 This is a façade class which provides useful methods to quickly find such properties of a field.
 Note if you are only looking for the names of merge fields in the document then you can instead use the built-in method **MailMerge.GetFieldNames**.
-Below example shows how to get names of all merge fields in a document.
+Below example demonstrates how to get names of all merge fields in a document.

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-GetFieldNames-GetFieldNames.cs" >}}